DTrejo/npmbench/readme.md

 TODO:

-- skip running a given bench if there is already a .txt file there for it
 - graph the graph with something fancier than asterisks on the command line.
 - split out the parsing stage so people can supply their own output parser (too much work?)